Why Does Spray Paint Bubble

 However, if the bubbles are caused by an imperfection in the metal surface (such as a dent or scratch), then they can usually be fixed fairly easily.

-READ MORE: How to Spray Paint a Football Helmet
+READ MORE: How to Spray Paint in Call of Duty Mobile

 Once you know what’s causing the problem, it’s time to take action.
 If thebubbles are due to an imperfection in the metal surface, start by sanding downthe area around the bubble until it’s smooth.